bocadilloproject/aiodine/README.md

 #### Example

-Consider a waiter that fulfills to orders submitted by customers.
-Each customer is given with an `Order` object which they can `.write()` their desired items to.
-This means that the waiter needs to _provide_ an `Order` object to each customer, and then execute the order, and mark it as done.
+Consider a waiter who executes orders submitted by customers.
+Each customer is given an `Order` object which they can `.write()` their desired items to.

+In aiodine terminilogy, the waiter is a _provider_ for the order, and the customer is a _consumer_.

+Under normal operation, the waiter needs to listen to new customers, create a new `Order` object, provide it to the customer, and execute the order as written by the customer, and destroy the executed order.

-Here's what the code simulating this situation on the waiter's side may look like:
+Here's what code simulating this situation on the waiter's side may look like:

 ```python
 from asyncio import Queue